ChewbaccaJerky/D3-Maps/earthquakes/README.md

 ## Bonus
 - SVG styling
-- Heat Map of aggregate information of high concentrated areas of Earthquakes.
+- Heat Map of aggregate information of high concentrated areas of tremors.
+- Restyle homepage
+- Add more interaction